jmzeng1314/GEOmirror/readme.md

 ### warnings

-- 1.only the expression profiling by array datasets will be offered by our package.
+- 1.only the **expression profiling by array** datasets will be offered by our package.
-- 2.it's free for all of us, so we cann't make sure the internet connection will always be better than GEOquery.
+- 2.it's free for all of us, so we **can not make sure** the internet connection will always be better than GEOquery.